efixler/scrape/README.md

 ```

 ### Using the Docker
-The Docker is mostly intended for distribution and testing, not development.
+The Docker is mostly intended for distribution and testing.
 The docker build
 pulls the source from the repo via `go install` and the `latest` tag, so, this build will
 not be up to date with local changes.